pixlise/core/README.md

 Given this is written in Go, it supports godoc!
-Being a public repository, documentation automatically is pulled into the online Go documentation site, but to view documentation locally, you can run `godoc -http=:6060` and to export to a zip file you can create a directory and run `godoc-static --destination=./doctest`
+Being a public repository, documentation automatically is pulled into the online Go documentation site, but to view documentation locally, you can run `godoc -http=:6060` and to export to a zip file you can create a directory and run `godoc-static --destination=./doctest ./`.
+That last parameter being the current directory - if it's missed, then all go packages are documented (and somehow the ones in this project are not!)